Specifications for Australian visa photo size

 - As described above, children over the age of 3 are supposed to be photographed.

-- All pictures sizing, color, contrast and brightness, must conform with technical laws and regulations.
+- Australian visa photo size, color, contrast, and brightness, must conform with technical laws and regulations.